Entertainment News Roundup: Cineworld creditors mull sale of east European theatres -Bloomberg News; Twitter suspends Kanye West's account again and more | Entertainment

 Entertainment News Roundup: Cineworld creditors mull sale of east European theatres -Bloomberg News; Twitter suspends Kanye West's account again and more

-One of the biggest selling artists of all time, John has never played Britain's leading music festival and said an appearance on the Pyramid Stage on the last night of the 2023 event would be the perfect way to bow out in Britain.
+Despite laws to ensure the integration of people with autism, many in China know little about the disorder and support remains lacking, experts say.
 'Oswald the Lucky Rabbit' returns in his first Disney film in 94 years Walt Disney Animation Studios has produced its first Oswald the Lucky Rabbit film in 94 years, creating a new animation short of the much loved character said to be a prototype for Mickey Mouse.

 Following is a summary of current entertainment news briefs.